Louis790/genLifts/README.md

 # New small regular graphs of given girth: the cage problem and beyond

-This repository contains code and data related to the manuscript "New small regular graphs of given girth: the cage problem and beyond".
+This repository contains the code and data related to the manuscript "New small regular graphs of given girth: the cage problem and beyond".
-Code can be found in the `src` directory, and data in the `data` directory.
+Code can be found in the `src` directory, while data is available in the `data` directory.

 The following notation will be used:
 - $(k,g)$-graph: A $k$-regular graph with girth $g$